 Abstentions and broker non-votes will have no effect on Proposal 1, as the election is determined by counting the votes actually cast where abstentions and broker non-votes are not treated as votes cast.
-Abstentions will have the effect of a vote against Proposals 2, and 4, as the standard for the approval of these proposals is a majority of shares present and entitled to vote, and broker non-votes have no effect on these proposals.
-Abstentions and broker non-votes will have no effect on Proposal 3, as the advisory vote on the frequency of the advisory vote on our NEO compensation will be determined by the greatest number of votes cast.
+Abstentions will have the effect of a vote against Proposals 2, 3, and 4, as the standard for the approval of these proposals is a majority of shares present and entitled to vote, and broker non-votes have no effect on these proposals.